kannans89/graphql-learning/14.ReactIntegration/react.md

 ```

- Once both applications are running click on the greet button you will see the following output.After that enter a name on the following textbox and click on sayHello button.
-Output will be as below.
+Once both applications are running click on the greet button.After that enter a name in the textbox and click on sayHello button.
+Output will be as given below.

 ![react-ouput](https://user-images.githubusercontent.com/9062443/44403682-b6692900-a572-11e8-883b-1c8d50eada16.png)